amartincolby/Rust-Quick-Guide/README.md

     let treasure = Coordinate(42, 2001);

+    /*** Union ***/

+    /* The reason for why Rust did not simply take OCaml's terminology is because Rust also took the union type from C. Unlike the enum, which can be understood separate from the machine state, a union requires an understanding of memory.
+A union is a section of memory that can store any of the value types as listed in the union.
+This means that the memory consumed will be whatever is the largest type. */

+    union IntUnion {
+        small_int: i8,
+        large_int: i64,
+    }

+    /* In the above union, 64 bits of space will be reserved because one possible value is a 64-bit integer.

+    Chances are you will never use a union.
+Interacting with them is part of what is considered unsafe Rust and an enum will be a better choice in almost every case.
+The primary use case for unions is when extreme memory efficiency is needed and the safety of enums consumes memory. */

     /*** Enum ***/

     // If you have any experience with OCaml, you will recognize enum as being equivalent to union, sometimes called discriminated union or tagged union.
 Enum is a type that defines an identifier that can be bound to any of the enum's consituent types.
 For example, a value could be a string _or_ a 32-bit integer, an enum allows that to be represented.
 The Rust type checker will then ensure that any code that consumes an enum must handle all possible cases.